openwallet-foundation/bifold-wallet/README.md

 Aries Mobile Agent React Native aims to utilize the [Aries Protocols Test Suite (APTS)](https://github.com/hyperledger/aries-protocol-test-suite) and potentially the [Aries Agent Test Harness (AATH)](https://github.com/hyperledger/aries-agent-test-harness) to test for Aries Agent compatibility and interoperability.

 ## Install

+You can also watch a recording of setting up and running the mobile wallet and receiving a credential using the ACA-Py demo.
+Watch the video [here](https://youtu.be/AomoHvw4lgc) (thanks [@xtrycatchx](https://github.com/xtrycatchx)).

 ### Prerequistes